google/googleapis.dart/generated/googleapis/README.md

 #### ![Logo](http://www.google.com/images/icons/product/search-16.gif) Genomics API - genomics v1

 An API to store, process, explore, and share genomic data.
-It supports reference-based alignements, genetic variants, and reference genomes.
+It supports reference-based alignments, genetic variants, and reference genomes.
 This API provides an implementation of the Global Alliance for Genomics and Health (GA4GH) v0.5.1 API as well as several extensions.

 Official API documentation: